maciejtarsa/MLEnd/README.md

 ## The models
 This project contains two models:
 ### Prediction of intonation of the speaker
-Using Support Vector Machine, my model achieved the validation accuracy of 58%.
+After exploring using different features and different models, Support Vector Machines proved most accurate.
+Final model used Support Vector Machine and achieved the validation accuracy of 58%.
 Interestingely, the model was much better at predicting bored intonation (sensitivity of 0.67) than other intonations (question - 0.60, excited - 0.56, neutral - 0.51).
 ### Prediction of the digit spoken
+After exploring using different features and different models, Logistic Regression proved most accurate.
+Final model used Logistic Regression and achieved the validation accuracy of 31%.
+Sensitivity varied between different numerals, top prediction was numeral '6' with sensitivity of 0.53 and the worse prediction numeral '5' with sensitivity of 0.19.

 # Project contents
 This repository contains the following files